Levan-Kikadze/Bproj/bachelors-demand-forecasting-dashboard/docs/dashboard_help_guide.md

 Use these controls.

 1. Rolling window.
 Choose how many previous periods define normal behavior.
 2. Anomaly threshold.
-Choose how extreme the z score must be before the dashboard flags a point.
+Choose how extreme the z-score must be before the dashboard flags a point.

 Use these tips.